By Sarah Wilson

 Try a simple treasure hunt, as suggested by Verywellfamily.com, by hiding toys (or even washed out recyclables) in easy-to-find places around the garden.
 Draw the items on a sheet of paper, and help them cross them off as they go.

 Toddlers can also engage in getting creative – try using jumbo chalks to encourage the creation of patterns and shapes on the patio.
 Most chalks will wash away very easily with water, but do a small test-run first, just to check.

-Show kids how to plant flowers or vegetables.
+If you're looking for your garden activities for kids to be educational as well as fun, how about showing children how to plant flowers or vegetables?
 As we mentioned, it's a great way to get them interested in different kinds of food, plus is a lovely activity to help them learn how things grow.
 And, (extra bonus!) it might well encourage them to eat their greens, as a lettuce leaf or radish can suddenly seem quite exciting if they've been involved in its growth.

-Watering the garden can also be engaging and give them a sense of responsibility – especially if they have their very own watering can to do it with.
-For older children, you can even show them how to weed the beds.
-They'll enjoy hunting for ones to pull up and it'll save you a job!
+Watering the garden can also be engaging and give kids a sense of responsibility – especially if they have their very own watering can to do it with.
+For older children, you can even show them how to weed the beds (take a look at our weed control tips and tricks first).
+They'll enjoy hunting for ones to pull up and it'll save you a job.